zperk13/dotfiles/README.md

 - [6] As a submodule.
 - [7] [Shortened to `y` but it's a function for the ability to leave it and the CWD be where it left.
 ](https://yazi-rs.github.io/docs/quick-start#shell-wrapper)
-- [8] Installed with [EndeavourOS](https://endeavouros.com/).
-Definitely not for non-arch based distros.
-- [9] My [fastfetch config](.config/fastfetch/config.jsonc) has a custom version of the "packages" module and it assumes you have certain package managers installed
+- [8] My [fastfetch config](.config/fastfetch/config.jsonc) has a custom version of the "packages" module and it assumes you have certain package managers installed

 ### Things with dotfiles but it's fine if you don't have them installed
 - [i3wm](https://i3wm.org/)